Cairneyhill

 The village's architecture is a mix of old weavers' cottages and modern suburban housing estates.
 The village is located north and west of the A985, a major trunk road that provides fast travel by car or bus to the Kincardine Bridge, the M90 Motorway and the Queensferry Crossing/Forth Road Bridge.
 Cairneyhill lies to the north of Crombie.

 The Firth of Forth is located 1.5 miles south of Cairneyhill, which is 1 mile (1.6 km) west of Crossford.

 Amenities

 Cairneyhill hosts a number of local businesses and other amenities.
-There are two shops (a local Scotmid and a SPAR containing a post office), a garden centre, a petrol station, a number of housing estates, a guest house (The Maltings), a local pub (the Cairneyhill Inn), a primary school, a Scout hall, and a small industrial estate.
+There are two shops (a local Scotmid and a SPAR), a garden centre, a petrol station, a number of housing estates, a guest house/ pub/ Indian Restaurant (The Maltings), a primary school, a Scout hall, and a small industrial estate.
 There is a golf course, The Forrester Park Resort, which has two restaurants and a driving range.
 There is also a hairdresser (HB4).